 Connects students to the past

 Without being able to read cursive writing, students will undoubtedly be kept from many opportunities to read important documents.
-Many historical documents are written in cursive.
+Think about it: so many historical documents are written in cursive.
 While some of these documents are readily available online in print form, not all of them are.

-Not only will students miss out on a part of history, they may very well miss out on reading important letters and cards from their grandparents or great-grandparents.
-The older generation still writes in cursive on a daily basis.
-Kids often rely on their parents to translate these letters and cards for them because they simply cannot read the cursive writing.
-Forty years from now, when these grandparents have passed on, kids may want to look back on these letters, and they should be able to read them.
+Not only will students miss out on a part of history, they may very well miss out on reading important letters and cards from their grandparents or great-grandparents, too.
+Older generations often still write in cursive on a daily basis, and kids often rely on their parents to translate these letters and cards for them because they simply cannot read the cursive writing.
+Forty years from now, when these grandparents have passed on, kids may want to look back on these letters, and they should be able to read them properly.

 So, should cursive be taught in school?

-We think a resounding “Yes!”
-If teaching cursive writing is eliminated from schools, children will miss out on a lot.
+If it were up to us at Concordia University-Portland, a resounding yes!
+Simply put, if teaching cursive writing is eliminated from schools, children could miss out on a lot.
 Though the world is becoming more and more technology dependent, there is something to be said for retaining a part of classic writing skills in the curriculum.
-Cursive reinforces the mantra that learning should simply be for learning — not just to pass a test.Learn More: Click to view related resources.
+Cursive reinforces the mantra that learning should simply be for learning—not just to pass a test.Learn More: Click to view related resources.